heslabs/PhysicalAIChips/Hailo.md

 # Hailo

 ---
-## Hailo AI on the Edge Processors | Edge AI Chip Solutions
+## Hailo AI on the Edge Processors
 https://hailo.ai/